OpenBB-finance/OpenBB/openbb_terminal/SDK_README.md

 # OpenBB SDK

-OpenBB SDK gives you direct and programmatic access to all capabilities from OpenBB Terminal.
+OpenBB SDK gives you direct and programmatic access to all capabilities of the OpenBB Terminal.
-You will have the necessary building blocks to create your own financial tools and applications, whether that be a visualization dashboard or a custom report on Jupyter Notebook.
+You will have the necessary building blocks to create your own financial tools and applications, whether that be a visualization dashboard or a custom report in a Jupyter Notebook.

-With OpenBB SDK, you can access to normalized financial data from dozens of data providers, without having to develop your own integrations from scratch.
+With OpenBB SDK, you can access normalized financial data from dozens of data providers, without having to develop your own integrations from scratch.
 On top of financial data feeds, OpenBB SDK also provides you with a toolbox to perform financial analysis on a variety of asset classes, including stocks, crypto, ETFs, funds; the economy as well as your portfolios.